suborbital/docs/website/docs/quickstart.md

 ## Create a tenant (user)

-Suborbital lets an application's users—or "tenants"—create their own secure, sandboxed plugins, carefully isolated from the core of the system and one another.
-Each tenant account has its own plugins inside Suborbital.
+Suborbital lets an application's users—or "tenants"—create their own secure, sandboxed extensions, carefully isolated from the core of the system and one another.
+Each tenant account has its own extensions inside Suborbital.

 To create a tenant, copy the code below and paste it into your terminal: